Emir Bajrami: IF Elfsborg

 Growing up in Sweden, Bajrami began playing football when he was about eight or nine years old.
 This resulted in Bajrami joining Köping FF and progressed his career at the club, he made twelve appearances and scoring five times professionally.
 It was announced that the player would be moving to Elfsborg at the end of the 2005 season.
 He made his debut for the club, coming on as an 83rd-minute substitute, in a 3–0 win against GAIS on 30 July 2006.
 Despite making his only appearance of the 2006 season, the season saw IF Elfsborg win the league for the first time since 1961.

 The 2007 season proved to be a breakthrough season for Bajrami.
-He made his first appearance of the season against Helsingborgs in the Svenska Supercupen, coming on as a 68th-minute substitute, in a 1–0 win, marking Bajrami's first achievement in his football career.
+He made his first appearance of the season against Helsingborg in the Svenska Supercupen, coming on as a 68th-minute substitute, in a 1–0 win, marking Bajrami's first achievement in his football career.
 He scored on his first Allsvenskan start for IF Elfsborg, as the club drew 1–1 against Örebro SK on 17 April 2007.
 Following this, Bajrami found his playing time, mostly coming from the substitute bench throughout the 2007 season.
 He then made his UEFA Champions League debut, coming on as a 79th-minute substitute, in a 1–0 win against Debreceni.
-Although Bajrami appeared as an unused substitute in the return leg, IF Elfsborg went through to the next round after a 0–0 draw, resulting in the club going through to the next round following a 1–0 win on aggragate.
+Although Bajrami appeared as an unused substitute in the return leg, IF Elfsborg went through to the next round after a 0–0 draw, resulting in the club going through to the next round following a 1–0 win on aggregate.
 It was announced on 20 August 2007 that he signed a contract with IF Elfsborg, keeping him until 2011.
 At the end of the 2007 season, Bajrami went on to make twenty–one appearances and scoring once in all competitions.

 In the 2008 season, Bajrami started the season well when he scored his first goal of the season, in a 1–1 draw against Malmö on 10 April 2008.
 Following this, Bajrami established himself in the first team, playing in the left–wing position for the rest of the season.
 Between 6 July 2008 and 23 July 2008, he scored four goals in four matches, both from the UEFA Cup against Hibernian and the league against Halmstad and Norrköping.
 In a match against Ljungskile on 1 September 2008, Bajrami then set up two goals, in a 4–0 win.
 As the 2008 season progressed, he scored two more goals later in the season against Malmö and Halmstads.
 However, the club failed to win the league once again after finishing second place behind Kalmar.
 Despite missing three matches during the 2008 season, he went on to score seven goals in thirty–five appearances in all competitions.
 Following this, Bajrami signed a contract extension with the club, keeping him until 2013.